-This blog series examines the needs of the remote worker and the role employee profile information plays in supporting their communication, collaboration, and productivity.
+This blog series examines the needs of the remote worker and the role employee profile information plays in supporting their communication, collaboration, productivity and provides remote working tips.
 Read the other articles on onboarding remotely and the big role employee profiles play in the remote workforce.
+Packed full of remote working tips.

 Here’s how organizations can promote expertise and skills across the business to help ensure better collaboration and communication, and get the right people working on the right projects.